maflcko/b-c-gui-translations-review/reviews/tr.md

         <translation> Onaylanmamış bozuk parayı harcayın</translation>

 YES
-There is an unnecessary leading space in the translation before "Onaylanmamış".
-Also, "bozuk para" as "change" in the Bitcoin context is better translated as "para üstü" or "değişim" to reflect "change" from a transaction.
-The most appropriate translation would be:
+There is a formatting issue: there is an unnecessary leading space before the translation, and "bozuk para" is not the most appropriate term for "change" in a Bitcoin context.
+"Change" refers to the leftover amount from a transaction, not "coins" or "small change."
+A better translation would be "onaylanmamış bakiyeyi" or "onaylanmamış para üstünü".

+Correct translation:
 Onaylanmamış para üstünü harcayın
 ```